NicholasSynovic/nicholassynovic.github.io/content/summaries/the-random-subspace-method-for-constructing-decision-forests.md

 > What feedback would I give to the authors?

-I'd appreciate the usage of color to seperate different lines on the figures.
+I'd appreciate the usage of color to separate different lines on the figures.
-Additionally (and this could be due to the limited availible citation), please reduce the number of self-citations in future works.
+Additionally (and this could be due to the limited available citation), please reduce the number of self-citations in future works.

 ______________________________________________________________________